postmodern/dotfiles/README.md

 ### Key Bindings

-    Alt+t                  Switch to the next Terminal Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window Alt+m                  Switch to the next Music Player Window
+    Alt+t                  Switch to the next Terminal Window Alt+f                  Switch to the next File Manager Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window Alt+m                  Switch to the next Music Player Window